Level 8: Wrapping Everything Up

 We call render(rootFiber, document.getElementById('app')) using our now parsed root fiber and a reference to the container in which we want to render the root fiber.
 We will make sure in this function that all other elements contained inside our container will be removed.
 Then, we start with the actual rendering.

-• Actions of useEffect calls are scheduled for next event cycle using setTimeout(action)
+useEffectcalls are scheduled for next event cycle usingsetTimeout(action)

-• renderFiber(currentChild, container, previousChild, nextChildSibling) for each child, repeat all the steps in this list
+expandChildFibers(fiber)to go through all the children of the fiber we passrenderFiber(currentChild, container, previousChild, nextChildSibling)for each child, repeat all the steps in this list

 Re-Rendering Due to a Change in a State